Saipan, Northern Mariana Islands

-Saipan (/saɪˈpæn/) is the largest island of the Northern Mariana Islands, a commonwealth of the United States in the western Pacific Ocean.
-According to 2020 estimates by the United States Census Bureau, the population of Saipan was 43,385, a decline of 10% from its 2010 count of 48,220.
+Saipan (/saɪˈpæn/) is the largest island and capital of the Northern Mariana Islands, an unincorporated territory of the United States in the western Pacific Ocean.
+According to 2020 estimates by the United States Census Bureau, the population of Saipan was 43,385.
+Its people have been United States citizens since the 1980s.
+Saipan is one of the main homes of the Chamorro, the indigenous people of the Mariana Islands.